 It can be confusing; so many great appliqué quilt patterns and each seems to have a different approach to their project.
 If you’ve ever wanted to make an appliqué quilt from a purchased pattern, this is a great place to start.
-In this hands‐on class, Nanette will show you the basics steps needed for raw edge fusible appliqué and how to interpret any fusible appliqué pattern.
+Nanette will show you the basics steps needed for raw edge fusible appliqué and how to interpret any fusible appliqué pattern.
 You’ll discover tips and tricks for making your next appliqué project a success.
 (Note: 3-hour session requires no sewing / 6-hour session includes instruction on finishing the applique with a sewing machine stitches)

 These cute flower topped pincushions are easy and fun to make.
 Filling them with crushed walnut shells make them heavy and mold to fit whatever surface you place them on.
 The walnut shell filling is a great eco-friendly filling which also polishes your needles and pins.
 This is an updated version of a pattern I had published in Quilts & More magazine (Spring 2011).